 - Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?

 The University of California website offers good insight into how to answer each of these questions, with specific questions that you can refer to in order to prompt your imagination.
-You can also use our article on UC application tips for more information (link coming soon).
+You can also use our article on how to answer each UC prompt for more advice.